Why encrypt your online traffic with VPN ?Hackers, the MPAA / RIAA, Government, and your ISP snooping on your online activities ?

 Below is our take on the current top VPN providers that offer solid servers in multiple locations, OpenVPN/SSL, all major OSes support (Windows, Linux, as well as Android/iOS mobile devices), and all the key features mentioned above.

 VyprVPN - a Goldenfrog partnership with Giganews, a well-known Usenet provider.
-The service costs as little as $10/month for the basic PPTP service, and $19.95 for OpenVPN/SSL and L2TP/IPSec support.
+The service costs as little as $10/month for the basic PPTP service, a bit more for OpenVPN/SSL and L2TP/IPSec support.

 StrongVPN - a solid company, the PPTP service is cheaper, however, you can get OpenVPN for about $10/month.
 Solid service, servers in 20 countries, supports all major OSes and Android/iOS mobile devices.